-Paideia is based on the religious mos maiorum of Hellenism, and is integral to the conception of culture, as paideia is the civilizing agent of humanity.
-Paideia encompasses literature, grammar, rhetoric, politics, drama, art, music, cultural practice, tradition, philanthropy, science, philosophy, and religion.
-Paideia is divine revelation, brought by the Gods, and collectively it reveals salvation and civilization to humanity.
+Paideia is based on the religious mos maiorum of Hellenism (Esler 2000, 1254) which allows the formation of a proper Hellene, making use of the “rich wisdom and resources of Hellenic literary heritage, and had as its aim to develop a person to maturity” so that they could “relate properly both to the Gods and his fellow men” (Malley 1978, 114).
+Paideia is a divine revelation brought by the Gods, and it is integral to the conception of culture as it acts as the civilizing agent of humanity which collectively reveals salvation and civilization (Esler 2000, 1253, 1265-1266), encompassing literature, grammar, rhetoric, politics, law, government, medicine, drama, art, music, cultural practice, tradition, philanthropy, science, astronomy, cosmology, mathematics, military science, theology, philosophy, and religion (Flavius Claudius Iulianus, I 367-369, 389) (Esler 2000, 1266).
 Through disciplined education, paideia aims to shape an individual into understanding their true self— the truest and most innate human nature that realizes the eternal and actual self, the soul.
 Paideia doesn’t merely entail an expertise in merely one or even a few of the many arts; it also involves a healthy disposition, for a professor who thinks one thing and teaches another fails to educate their students.
 Furthermore, it is a moralizing process, as through paideia we learn virtue.